f5devcentral/f5-rseries-training/docs/rseries_networking.rst

-**Note: The QSFP+ & QSFP28 optics cannot be configured for unbundled mode - 4 x 25Gb (with a 100Gb QSFP28 optic) or 4 x 10Gb (with a 40Gb QSFP+ optic).
+**Note: The QSFP+ & QSFP28 optics cannot currently be configured for unbundled mode - 4 x 25Gb (with a 100Gb QSFP28 optic) or 4 x 10Gb (with a 40Gb QSFP+ optic).
 The following breakout cable SKU’s are not supported on rSeries currently.**

 Below are the current rSeries optic SKUs: